google/WebFundamentals/src/content/en/fundamentals/app-install-banners/promoting-install-mobile.md

 site and it meets the [installability criteria][a2hs-criteria] on Android, and then again after approximately 90 days.

-## System UI promotional patterns
+## Application UI promotional patterns

-System UI promotional patterns can be used for almost any kind of PWA and appear in site navigation UI or as banners.
-As with any other type of promotional pattern, it’s important to be aware of the user’s context to minimize disruption of the user’s journey.
+Application UI promotional patterns can be used for almost any kind of PWA and appear in the application UI, such as site navigation, banners, etc. As with any other type of promotional pattern, it’s important to be aware of the user’s context to minimize disruption of the user’s journey.

 Sites which are thoughtful about when they trigger promotion UI achieve a larger number of installs and avoid interfering with the journeys of users